silverbulletgt/MultiSkillComposerBot/readme.md

 - Basic Intent: called using the text "Basic Intent"
 - CallBoth: called using the text "Call Both"
     - This calls both skills - This is where the issue exists

+As of 2021/05/07 this project was setup to use the "Custom Runtime" option in the Bot Composer so that it could be upgraded to version 4.13.1 of the Microsoft.Bot SDK